microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-03.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Identify the simplest method for grounding
+- Verify that you are able to ground a model through the system message
-- Understand chunking techniques
+- Demonstrate various chunking techniques
-- Create embeddings
+- Demonstrate how to create embeddings

 ## Additional Resources